The LeadersIn Maritime Law

 The widow(er) is entitled to 50% of the average weekly wage of the deceased.
 Additional compensation payments can be made available to those with families that have one or more children.
 This additional compensation will come at a rate of 16 2/3% of the deceased employee's average weekly wages.

-To compute the amount, the family will have to take the lesser of these two:
+The average weekly wage cannot be less than the national weekly average wage at the time of that worker's death.
+To compute the amount, the family will take the lesser of these two:

 • 200% of the national weekly average wage

-• An amount that exceeds the workers prior average weekly wage
+• An amount that exceeds the worker's prior average weekly wage

-When it comes to the children, benefits cease at age 18.
-However, there are exceptions.
-If the children are in school, their benefits may be able to carry through until they are done—up to 23 years old.
+Upon remarriage, an individual may no longer be able to receive LHWCA death benefits.
+A widow or widower is not immediately left without payments, however.
+Instead, they will receive a two-year lump sum upon remarriage.
+When it comes to children, benefits cease at age 18, with some exceptions.
+If the children are in school, their benefits may be able to carry through until they graduate—up to when they turn 23 years old.

 The LHWCA & Disability Compensation

-The LHWCA views disability as a worker's inability to earn the same wages as they did before the injury.
+The LHWCA views a disability as a worker's inability to earn the same wages as they did before the injury.It categorizes disabilities in different ways:

 The injured employee will receive disability compensation as long as his or her disability continues.
-This does not apply in cases of TPD, which cannot exceed five years, and scheduled PPD, which is limited to the number of weeks allowed for specific cases (for example, 88 weeks for a leg lost).
+However, this does not apply in cases of TPD, which cannot exceed five years, and scheduled PPD, which is limited to the number of weeks allowed for specific cases (for example, 88 weeks for a leg lost).

 Vocational Rehabilitation